 Ideally, when another driver collides with you, they will stop and exchange insurance and identifying information.
 When that does not happen, you might be able to turn to your own insurance provider for financial compensation.
 Although optional, your policy might have uninsured motorist or PIP (personal injury protection) options that might cover your accident-related costs.

 Give a copy of your insurance policy to your lawyer when starting on your case.
-We may determine if you have any insurance options that allow you to receive compensation for a hit and run accident.
+We may determine if you have any insurance options that allow you to receive compensation for a hit-and-run accident.
 In some cases, after your insurance company pays your expenses, they may initiate a process called subrogation.
 This process allows your insurer to recoup the monetary amounts they paid out for your accident if you did not cause it.

 Get started by contacting our team at Laborde Earles Injury Lawyers.
-Call (504) 777-7777 today to speak with a team member about your case.

 If you decide to work with our team, we can provide you with responsive legal care that ensures you know how your case is progressing.
 We also ensure your claim or lawsuit is accurately valued.
 We may help you fight to receive compensation for the following damages: